jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-management.md

 costs down if you are using an autoscaling cluster.
-When these users navigate back to your JupyterHub, they will have to start their server again, and the state of their previous session will be lost.
-This is known as "culling".
+When these users navigate back to your JupyterHub, they will have to start their server again, and the state of their previous session (variables they've created, any in-memory data, etc) will be lost.
+This is known as *culling*.

 ```eval_rst